 They are steered by the controller and used to control LEDs and other hardware components.

 Below, you'll find a description of their default configuration.
 If you need configuration changes, you'll need to order a custom configuration in most cases.
-For values that you can change yourself via the device settings form in BALTECH ConfigEditor, the corresponding option is indicated.
+For values that you can change yourself via the host interface component in BALTECH ConfigEditor, the corresponding option is indicated.

 There are 2 data wires for the transmission of data read from the card: